 I. SCOPE OF SERVICES.
-The Services to be provided in connection with this Agreement shall include services for environmental consulting and environmental assessments of contaminated or potentially contaminated parcels within the City of Memphis.
+The Services to be provided in connection with this Agreement shall include services for programmatic grant management tasks and cooperative agreement compliance monitoring, as relates to the CRA's Coalition Assessment Grant from the EPA (FAIN# 4B-02D64223-0).
 The specific scope of services will be added to this Agreement as Task Orders assigned by the CRA.
 The Work shall be defined as the completion of individualized Task Orders that will provide a scope of work to be completed by task.
 Each Task Order will be assigned based on the nature of the work to be performed.
 Exhibit A attached hereto defines each category of service.
 All Task Orders shall contain the following: (1) reference to this Agreement; (2) Task Order Number; (3) Definition of service type as defined on Exhibit A. The Task Order shall not be altered or amended in any manner without the prior written consent of CRA, which may be withheld, conditioned, or delayed in the CRA's sole and absolute discretion.

 II.
 TERM.
 This Agreement shall not be binding upon the Parties until it has been signed first by Service Provider and then by the authorized representatives of the CRA in accordance with applicable ordinances, laws and regulations.
-The term of this Agreement shall be one-year beginning , 2023 with CRA's option to renew at one-year terms.
+The term of this Agreement shall be two years beginning , 2025 with CRA's option to renew at one-year terms.

 III.
-PAYMENT TERMS AND CONDITIONS
+PAYMENT TERMS AND CONDITIONS.

-- A. INVOICES.
-The Service Provider shall submit invoices to the CRA President or a designee by the CRA. - B. COMPENSATION.
+A. INVOICES.
+The Service Provider shall submit invoices to the CRA

+President or a designee by the CRA.

+B. COMPENSATION.
 Unless the CRA has good faith and reasonable objections to the Service Provider's invoice(s), the CRA shall compensate the Service Provider based on invoices submitted by the Service Provider, under the fee structure based on the rates provided in the Service Provider's assigned task orders.
 The total sum of fees paid shall not exceed those reflected in the task orders (the "Fee") during the Agreement unless otherwise approved, or increased, by the CRA.
 The CRA shall use its best efforts to remit payment based on the Service Provider's invoice within thirty (30) days after receipt of an accurate invoice and approval by the CRA.
 The CRA is not obligated to pay, and may withhold from payment, any amounts the CRA has in dispute with the Service Provider based on the Service Provider's non-performance, unsatisfactory performance or negligent performance of any services rendered hereunder.